spacemeshos/post-rs/docs/profiler.md

 1-(1-(1-CDF[BinomialDistribution[10^9, 26/10^9],36]))^{put nonces here}
 ```

-That formula will output a probability of finding proof in one data pass.
-Proving part is written in a way that it will do multiple data passes IF needed.
+This formula gives the probability of finding a valid proof in one data pass.
+The node will perform multiple passes if needed.

-Please note that in genreal proof speed should almost linearly scale up with the amount of cores (assuming that they're equally fast), but in the same time it will linearlly scale down with the amount of nonces in groups of 16 (32 nonces should be twice as slow as 16)
+Please note that proving speed linearly scales with the number of cores used (assuming that they're equally fast), but inversely scales with the number of nonces in groups of 16 (32 nonces should be twice as slow as 16).
+This effect might not manifest itself until a high number of nonces is used.
+The reason is that in most setups the hard disk speed will be the limiting factor if a low number of nonces is used.

 ## How to interpret the results